The Gruffalo (half-day activity)

 Race to piece together the structure of a flower and then discover the beauty and complexity of flowering plants through observational drawing.
 Discover how plants are pollinated.

 Through investigation using microscopes, learn about the diversity of seeds.
 Then compete in the Seed Olympic Games.
 Will your team win?

 Predator-Prey Relationships (half-day activity)

 Find out what eats what in food chains and food webs.
 Simulate population fluctuation and discover everything animals and plants need to survive with a range of games and activities.

 Your class have been shipwrecked!
-Follow a map and a set of riddles around the grounds of Gatton Park to complete challenges and crack the secret code.
+Develop teamwork skills by working together to follow a set of riddles and complete a range of challenges, then crack the secret code.

 Immerse yourself in Cedar Wood from lighting a camp fire, sawing and drilling wood, playing team games and bug hunting.

 Geography Through the Window (half-day or full-day activity)